 Hiking in the Great Lakes area provides beauty, serenity, a and challenge.
 Because you aren’t dealing with mountain peaks and confined to trails, you could literally be hiking over the entire terrain of the area which can be quite challenging.
 The elements can be unpredictable, especially if you go in the spring or fall, but the rewards are immense.
 Some of the most underrated hikes are in the Great Lakes and particularly in Wisconsin.

 Grab a backpack, a good map, some hiking boots, and your favorite hat, and hit the trails.
 You have lots to choose from.
+I did not even include Door County hiking on this list, which is great in it’s own right.

 Here are five of what we consider to be the finest hikes in all of Wisconsin.
 We tried to vary it a bit and include hikes ranging from overnight trails to backcountry to hikes that the whole family can handle in an afternoon.